 Table of Contents

-1. Diaspora Governance and Transnational Entrepreneurship: Some introductory reflections from the rise of emerging social pattern in migration studies
+1. Diaspora Governance and Transnational Entrepreneurship: some introductory reflections on the rise of an emerging social pattern in migration studies

 Ricard Zapata-Barrero and Shahamak Rezaei

 2. Exploring the intersection of transnational, ethnic, and migration entrepreneurship

 3. They are not all the same: immigrant enterprises, transnationalism, and development